JohnWhitamore/visualisation-python/README.md

 `pathlib`: object-oriented, clean syntax, built-in methods for handling file systems.
 `numpy`: including `.npz` compressed file storage for Numpy arrays.
 `matplotlib.pyplot`: used to visualise a graph structure.
 `seaborn`: built on top of matplotlib.
-Elegant.

 ## data/